vb44/HMM-MOS/README.md

     | MapMOS, volume          | 27.8   | **50.3** | 78.7   |

 * [M-Detector](https://drive.google.com/drive/folders/1ASNfrjZB7n9Q-nB4Pm2IwvArFWnTcFAj)
-    M-Detector labels three opensource datasets and release a self-created dataset.
+    M-Detector labels three open-source datasets and releases a self-created dataset.
     * The Avia dataset provides 45 short indoor sequences capturing small flying objects with a static Livox Avia.
     * The NuScenes dataset provides ten short sequences of a vehicle driving in an urban environment.
 Labels are only provided at 2 Hz.
-Majority of the dynamic detections are captured on the vehicle itself, skewing the evaluation results.
+The majority of the dynamic detections are captured on the vehicle itself, skewing the evaluation results.
     * The KITTI dataset provides 20 short sequences of a vehicle driving in an urban environment.
 Most dynamic objects are other vehicles.
     * The Waymo dataset provides 44 short sequences of a vehicle driving in an urban environment.
 Most dynamic objects are other vehicles.

-    For the opensource datasets, measurements corresponding to an object with a velocity greater than a threshold are labelled as dynamic; 0.5 m/s for pedestrians and 1.0 m/s for vehicles.
+    For the open-source datasets, measurements corresponding to an object with a velocity greater than a threshold are labelled as dynamic, 0.5 m/s for pedestrians and 1.0 m/s for vehicles.

     [M-Detector Demo](https://www.youtube.com/embed/Bp6rYDwyc5A)